 This bread also freezes well for several months, so if you want to make some loaves ahead of time and put them in the freezer, you can give them away as gifts during the holiday season.

 2 tablespoons grated orange peel

 2 eggs, beaten

 Preheat oven to 350 degrees.
 Grease and flour 2 large loaf pans or 6 mini loaf pans.
 You can also use this recipe to make cranberry orange muffins.
 This recipe will fill approximately 18 muffin tins.

 Combine the wet ingredients in one bowl, and the dry ingredients in another, larger bowl.
 Stir the wet ingredients into the dry ingredients until just combined.
 Gently stir in cranberries and nuts.

-Pour into greased loaf pans.
+Pour into greased pans.
 Bake large loaves for about 55 minutes and mini loaves or muffins for about 30 minutes, or until browned and a toothpick comes out clean.
 Let the bread cool in the pan at least 10 minutes before removing to a wire rack to cool completely.

 Follow my favorite recipes board on Pinterest.

 I used dried cranberries and it turned out great!

 What size pans am I supposed to use?
 My bread has been in the oven for 1 hour, 10 minutes & knife still comes out very wet.
 Also, bread is getting very brown.
 What to do?